Titan (submersible): 2023

 For the 2023 survey expedition, OceanGate secured as its support vessel and planned to begin excursions in May.
 According to Rush, the support ship was changed because the cost of leasing Horizon Arctic had increased to $200,000 per week.
 Because of the switch to Polar Prince, a platform known as the Launch and Recovery System (LARS), needed to be towed to the site, rather than carried on board.
 Journalist Arnie Weissmann took part in the second excursion of 2023, called "Mission 2" by OceanGate, which was set to depart on 20 May 2023.
 During Weissmann's excursion no dives reaching Titanic took place.
+YouTuber Jake Koehler was a member of Mission 3, which also did not dive due to poor weather, a ghost net wrapping around some of the sub's parts, and the motor controllers malfunctioning.
+He vlogged his experience onboard and uploaded it online.

 Implosion

-On 18 June 2023, during the first planned dive of the year, contact with the Titan was lost during the crew's descent to the wreckage of Titanic, about 320 nmi south-southeast off the coast of Newfoundland.
+On 18 June 2023, during the first planned dive of the year, contact with the Titan was lost during the crew's descent to the wreckage of Titanic, about 320 nmi south-southeast off the coast of Newfoundland, Canada.
 The submersible was carrying tourists Hamish Harding, Shahzada Dawood, his son Suleman Dawood, crew member and Titanic expert Paul-Henri Nargeolet, and OceanGate founder Stockton Rush, who was the submersible's pilot.
 Several hours later, after the submersible failed to resurface at the expected time, the Polar Prince reported the situation to the United States Coast Guard.
 Extensive search and rescue efforts commenced.

 After the implosion

 On 22 June 2023, it was confirmed that Titan had imploded, probably at the time that communication was lost during the descent, instantly killing all five occupants on board.
 The exact cause was investigated.
 Experts said that the carbon fiber used to construct the hull could have cracked under deep-sea pressure.

-On 5 August 2025, the US Coast Guard released its final report from the Marine Board of Investigation, calling the Titan disaster a ‘preventable tragedy’.
+On 5 August 2025, the US Coast Guard released its final report from the Marine Board of Investigation, calling the Titan disaster a 'preventable tragedy'.

 The National Transportation Safety Board (NTSB) investigation into the hull failure was still ongoing as of the release of the USCG final report.
 There are also reports of federal investigations into OceanGate regarding fraud.